-3.1.
+- 3.1.
 This policy applies to all Councillors when they are using social media in the performance of, or in connection with, their functions as a Councillor, or otherwise in relation to Council matters.
-This policy:
+This policy: - 3.1.1. outlines protocols for the appropriate usage of social media and publishing standards as an elected representative - 3.1.2. aligns with the provisions of the Councillor Code of Conduct

-- outlines protocols for the appropriate usage of social media and publishing standards 3.1.1. as an elected representative - 3.1.2. aligns with the provisions of the Councillor Code of Conduct- - 3.1.3. reminds Councillors that breaching this policy may result in disciplinary action. - This policy does not apply to personal accounts operated by Councillors or to comments made in a personal capacity, except where such unless those comments are of a kind that relate to Council matters and could be interpreted as a comment being made in the Councillor's official capacity. - 3.2.3.3.
+- 3.1.3. reminds Councillors that breaching this policy may result in disciplinary action. - 3.2.
+This policy does not apply to personal accounts operated by Councillors or to comments made in a personal capacity, unless those comments are of a kind that could be interpreted as being made in the Councillor's official capacity. - 3.3.
 The purpose of this policy is to provide Councillors clear guidance for the appropriate use of online and social media platforms when utilised in the performance of, or in connection with, their functions as a Councillor.